 I decided on Myanmar on a bit of a whim with a few days to spare in between two trips.
-I was guilty again of not having fully done my homework when I landed in Yangon Airport (don’t be me, plan a Myanmar tour!)
+I was guilty again of not having fully done my homework on the Myanmar itinerary when I landed at Yangon Airport (don’t be me, plan a Myanmar tour!)
 But never was I expecting a country that encompassed all that South East Asia evoked in me prior to visiting it as perfectly as Myanmar did.
 Far more than all the other South East Asian countries I had already visited.
 Myanmar was simply magical and, to this day, I am still oscillating between spilling the beans or keeping them all to myself.
 Nevertheless, I would try to share as much as I can about my Myanmar itinerary so that you can plan an epic trip to this country too.

 ARRIVING IN YANGON

 Planning a Myanmar trip is easy.
 Flying with Air Asia from Bangkok was super cheap – around $40 Canadian one way.
-The flight takes about an hour and we had a free pick up arranged with the Motherland II hotel which turned to be a perfectly adequate base for exploring the city.
-We exchanged a few crispy new US dollar bills for a gigantic wad of Burmese Kyats (pronounced tchats) upon the recommendation of various sources stating there is apparently no ATM in Myanmar – however this is no longer true, as we saw plenty of ATMs in the big cities.
+The flight takes about an hour and we had a free pick-up arranged with the Motherland II hotel which turned to be a perfectly adequate base for sightseeing on our 10-day Myanmar itinerary.
+We exchanged a few crispy new US dollar bills for a gigantic wad of Burmese Kyats (pronounced tchats) upon the recommendation of various sources stating there is apparently no ATM in Myanmar – however, this is no longer true, as we saw plenty of ATMs in the big cities.
 It doesn’t hurt to get some cash from the airport to be on the safe side, however.